TRACEY T. SUTTON, PH.D.

 RESEARCH EXPERIENCE

-88 research cruises, 39 as Chief Scientist, in the Gulf of Mexico, Sargasso Sea, NW Atlantic, SE US Atlantic Coast, mid-North Atlantic (Mid-Atlantic Ridge), SE Atlantic (Canary Islands to South Africa), Pacific (Monterey Bay), and Southern Ocean (Ross, Scotia and Weddell Seas).
+94 research cruises, 43 as Chief Scientist, in the Gulf of Mexico, Gulf of Alaska, mid-North Atlantic (Mid-Atlantic Ridge), Northeast Pacific (Monterey Bay), Northwest Atlantic, Sargasso Sea, Southeast Atlantic (Canary Islands to South Africa), and Southern Ocean (Ross, Scotia, and Weddell Seas).

 EDUCATIONAL PROGRAM